 Extra Care Housing provides for people with varying levels of care needs.
 Some occupiers will require help with housekeeping only, whilst others will require a more personal level of care.
 These schemes, therefore, will need to be located in areas with good access to local services and public transport to suit those with more independent lifestyles.
 The Council will encourage the provision of Extra Care Housing schemes on the strategic sites, particularly where they are located close to community facilities and as part of mixed developments to help promote housing pathways.
 As such, older people's residential provisions will provide valuable additions to the Council's housing land supply as it will meet the needs of identified households.
-To support future housing pathways, at least 10% of new homes built within the Urban Extensions at Keresley and Eastern Green should therefore be provided to support Extra Care provision, whilst further opportunities should be taken to make new provisions around designated centres, with the recent development at the Butts a prime example of what can be achieved across the city.
+To support future housing pathways, opportunities for new Extra Care provisionat least 10% of new homes built within the Urban Extensions at Keresley and Eastern Green should be considered at the Master planning stage. therefore be provided to support Extra Care provision, Within the urban extensions and through city wide development in general whilst further opportunities should be taken to focusmake new provisions around designated centres, with the recent development at the Butts a prime example of what can be achieved across the city.